Mido-Hyuga/Mido-Hyuga/README.md

 #### Education:

-- 🎓 Diploma of Technology in Informatik Engineering "DUT".
+- 🎓 Diploma of Technology in Informatics Engineering "DUT".
-- 🎓 Bachelor's Degree in Mathematics and Computer Science "lf:SMI".
+- 🎓 Bachelor's Degree in Mathematics and Computer Science "Lf:SMI".

 #